• Skip to main content

 • Rest five minutes to allow the juices to settle.

 • Add cheese!
-Add 4 ounces fresh mozzarella pearls (or diced fresh mozzarella) to the tomato topping.
+Add 4 ounces of fresh mozzarella pearls (or diced fresh mozzarella) to the tomato topping.

 Four grilled chicken breasts on a cream serving plate with a bowl of tomato bruschetta and a striped linen napkin to the side.